 Does Greek yogurt have lactose?
-The answer is yes; however, many people with lactose intolerance can enjoy yogurt because of its unique make up.
-Greek yogurt has less lactose than regular yogurt, milk and even ice cream, because of the straining process it goes through as well as the fermentation process.
-And, on top of that, its live and active cultures also help break down the lactose it does contain, making it easier for people to digest.
-Of course, you can purchase lactose-free Greek yogurt, too..
+The answer is yes.
+But thanks to its unique makeup, many people with lactose intolerance can enjoy it too.
+Because of its straining and fermentation processes, Greek yogurt has less lactose than regular yogurt, milk and even ice cream.
+And its live and active cultures help break down the lactose it does contain, making it easier for people to digest.

 Think of it this way: Lactose is a natural sugar in milk made up of two simple sugars, glucose and galactose.
-When the body is lactose intolerant, that means it doesn’t make enough lactase—the natural enzyme that breaks lactose down into these two simpler sugars that are easily digested.
+Lactose intolerance happens when we don’t make enough lactase—the natural enzyme that breaks lactose down into these two simpler sugars.
 That’s when yogurt’s live and active cultures step in and help.

-Symptoms of lactose intolerance may include abdominal pain, bloating, flatulence, and diarrhea.
-Your physician can confirm whether you have lactose intolerance, and a registered dietitian can help you understand options tailored to your level of tolerance.
+Symptoms of lactose intolerance may include abdominal pain, bloating, flatulence and diarrhea.
+If you’re experiencing this, you can go to a physician to confirm whether you have lactose intolerance—a self-diagnosis isn’t always accurate.
+If you are lactose intolerant, a registered dietitian can help you understand options tailored to your level of tolerance.

 The good news is most people with lactose intolerance can often tolerate small amounts of lactose, especially as part of meals or snacks, so try including dairy with your meals or choose dairy foods with low or no lactose, like natural cheeses or strained yogurts (e.g., Greek or Icelandic).
 Then, gradually increase your portion sizes to find a comfort level.
 After all, not all dairy foods have the same amount of lactose.
 Check out this chart to learn more about the amount of lactose in each type of dairy food.